Sales tracking: The guide to sales activity management (Updated 2023)

 Staying on top of your sales funnel requires tracking more than just activity—how do you prioritize and contextualize those activities?
 With task management.

 Do your reps need to call a prospect back on a specific day, send collateral, create a proposal, or double-check something with account billing or support teams?
-Task Management in Sales & Success Center will allow your salespeople to stay on top of that work and build stronger relationships with their clients.
+Task Management will allow your salespeople to stay on top of that work and build stronger relationships with their clients.

 Making it easier for salespeople to do these important tasks without wasting all day looking for documentation or putting together proposals frees up time for them to focus on things.
 Sales teams can focus their attention on moving their prospects meaningfully along the pipeline by setting up conversations, scanning their pipeline to see what needs attention most urgently, and helping their clients identify the best solutions for their needs.